Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 - Training and evaluation details—including architecture, compilation parameters, and performance metrics—are documented in the Modelling and Evaluation Jupyter notebook.
 - Programming Language - Python
 - Cloud IDE ( for editors and source control )- We use Github and Jupyter.
-- Cloud IDE help us in the CRISP-DM process to complete Data colelction, Visualization, Cleaning along with Model training and evolution into a Jupyter Notebook
+- Cloud IDE help us in the CRISP-DM process to complete Data collection, Visualization, Cleaning along with Model training and evolution into a Jupyter Notebook
 - Dashboard : Streamlit
 - Cloud Hosting - Heroku or Render
 - Kaggle - This is the location for the images dataset provide by the client